The Farm (participant)

 After serving his National Service, he worked for the Internal Audit Office but soon he was a full-time magician on the club circuit during the 60s.
 A string of successful TV series and specials with the BBC led him to win the Golden Rose of Montreux in 1985.
 As well as the magic programmes, he also presented a triplet of successful game shows - and he certainly deserves to be remembered as much for his excellent hosting of these shows as he does for his magic.

 He married his assistant Debbie McGee in 1988.
-He still performs live, mainly on cruise ships and in provincial theatres.
+In later years, he mainly performed on cruise ships and in provincial theatres.
+He died in 2016, aged 77, after being diagnosed with a brain tumour.

 MAG 1 C is the registration plate on his Bentley.